TheRoboticsClub/colab-gsoc2020-Yijia_Wu/docs/_posts/2020-07-02-draft_of_document_of_first_exercise.md

         - Plan button can plan the trajectory to the desired pose
         - Excute button can make the robot execute the planned trajectory
         - Plan & Execute button is the integration of last two buttons
-        - Stop button allows users to stop moving robot
+        - Stop button allows users to stop the robot
-        - Back to home button can make the robot back to home pose
+        - Back to home button can make the robot move back to home pose
-    - Two update button to update the value of current robot state
+    - Two update button can update the value of current robot state
     - Code Manager part
         - Two buttons to start and stop the main code you program
         - One button to launch Rviz